tk-notes/lucas-meier-blog/content/posts/2021/07/introducing_nuntius/index.md

 In Signal's model, you start messaging someone by performing an exchange, and then sending a message to Signal's server.
 The server dutifully stores it until the receiver is ready.
 I wanted to avoid a store-and-forward architecture here.
-Instead, I wait for to establish a synchronous connection before forwarding messages.
+Instead, I wait to establish a synchronous connection before forwarding messages.

 This leads to a three way exchange: